AlienAJ23/Budget_tracker/README.md

 Open your terminal, navigate to the folder containing budget_tracker.py, then run:
 ```
 python budget_tracker.py
+or
+py budget_tracker.py
+```
 (Use python3 instead of python on some systems, or py on Windows if the previous doesn't work.)
-```

 4.Follow the Menu
 You'll see a menu like:
 ```